How to Become a Police Detective Constable in 2023

-In-Tray is a paper-based exercise which simulates an office environment.
+An in-tray exercise is a paper-based exercise which simulates an office environment.

 Likewise, you might find a piece of work later in your assessment which has a tighter deadline.
 Therefore, it might be the case that this newer piece of work needs to take precedence over everything else, which can be put to one side for the time being.
 The Detective Constable assessment centre takes a slightly different approach than you would normally expect.
 Instead of prioritising the issues in order, you will need to write a report, based on what you’ve read – summarising your main priorities, how you would order the issues, and what actions you will take based on this.

-Following your In-Tray assessment, you will be asked to take what is known as a Briefing exercise.
+Following your in-tray assessment, you will be asked to take what is known as a briefing exercise.

-The Briefing exercise lasts for around 1 hour in total.
+The briefing exercise lasts for around 1 hour in total.
 You’ll likely be given 30 minutes before the exercise to prepare, and 30 minutes to complete the exercise itself.
-During the exercise, you will be asked to give a verbal presentation on the In-Tray exercise, to an inspector.
-Essentially, you will be physically describing all of the elements that you listed in your In-Tray report.
+During the exercise, you will be asked to give a verbal presentation on the in-tray exercise, to an inspector.
+Essentially, you will be physically describing all of the elements that you listed in your in-tray report.
 The presentation normally lasts for 30 minutes overall, with a period of 15 minutes dedicated to presenting and 15 minutes where you will be asked questions by your assessors (your “inspector”) based on what you’ve said.

 These questions will be focused around the topics that you’ve raised, and you’ll need to provide good quality answers to all of them in order to pass.
-You will be allowed to bring your report into the Briefing with you, but you’ll be judged based on how well you can present your ideas, so it’s essential that you can make the most of the planning stage.
-As we’ve mentioned, you will be given a period of 30 minutes prior to the exercise, to plan how you will present your ideas to the inspector.
+You will be allowed to bring your report into the briefing with you, but you’ll be judged based on how well you can present your ideas, so it’s essential that you can make the most of the planning stage.
+As we’ve mentioned, you will be given a period of 30 minutes, prior to the exercise, to plan how you will present your ideas to the inspector.

 Detective Constable Assessment Centre: The Interview

-During the interview you will face at least one question based on each of these competencies.
-You will notice that there are only 5
+During the Detective Constable Assessment Centre interview, you will face questions focused around the competencies and values of policing.
+You will face at least one question based on each of the competencies.

 You need to take into account all of the micro factors that make up these behaviours.
 For example, ‘team working’ is not just about working as a member of a team.
 It’s about communicating with your team, being a supportive person, asking for help, showing understanding and consideration for the feelings of others, and being a leader.
 So, when you give a response showing that you are a good team worker, take care to show these qualities.